TokamakUI/Tokamak/README.md

 ## Requirements for app developers

-- macOS 11 and Xcode 13.0. *Xcode 13.1 is currently not supported.*
+- macOS 11 and Xcode 13.0 or later.
+Xcode 13.2 or later are recommended if you're developing multi-platform apps that target WebAssembly and macOS at the same time, as these versions support Swift concurrency back-deployment.
 - [Swift 5.4 or later](https://swift.org/download/) and Ubuntu 18.04 if you'd like to use Linux.
   Other Linux distributions are currently not supported.